redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 ```

 Unlike `takeEvery`, `takeLatest` allows only one `fetchData` task to run at any moment.
 And it's
 the latest started task.
-In the case of a previous task is still running, it'll be automatically
+If a previous task is still running, it'll be automatically
 cancelled.